Korean Beef Bowls

 4 Comments

 The key to making this recipe is the simple Korean-inspired sauce made with soy sauce, brown sugar, garlic, ginger, and chili paste.
 It's sweet, savory, and slightly spicy.
-It's inspired by bulgogi sauce that's typically used for Korean barbecue.
+It's inspired by bulgogi sauce, which is typically used for Korean barbecue.

 Key Ingredients and Substitutions

-• Asian vegetables: Make this beef bowl with any vegetables you like. favorites include cabbage, bean sprouts, bell pepper, green beans, spinach, scallions, mushrooms, carrots, and cucumbers.
+• Asian vegetables: Make this beef bowl with any vegetables you like.
+My favorites include cabbage, bean sprouts, bell peppers, green beans, spinach, scallions, mushrooms, carrots, and cucumbers.
 Both raw and cooked vegetables can be used.

 • Soy sauce: Use regular, low sodium, or a soy sauce substitute like tamari or coconut aminos.